MElizondo1121/AdvML-Project/README.md

 | Operational Status Flag (OSF)  | Used to indicate the current operational status of a machine (e.g., 0 for operational, 1 for non-operational) | 2     | 2    |
 | Remaining Useful Life (RNF)    | Estimated or predicted remaining lifespan of a machine or component before it is expected to fail         | 2     | 2    |

-## Installation
-Provide step-by-step instructions to install the necessary dependencies or libraries required to run the project.

 ## Usage
 1. Download the dataset: [Kaggle Competition Link](https://www.kaggle.com/competitions/playground-series-s3e17/discussion)